You can change an author’s file on-screen relatively easily – but editing it efficiently and effectively requires more skill and specialist knowledge.

 Through a series of hands-on exercises, this course shows you how to make on-screen editing a more efficient process, improving the speed and quality of your work.
-You will learn 'best practice' in preparing files for import into typesetting programmes.
-And you will also learn how to find the best resources on the internet.
+You'll learn 'best practice' in preparing files for importing into typesetting programs.
+And you'll also learn how to find the best resources on the internet.

 Every student will have sole use of a computer with all relevant software.
 The basic techniques are applicable to all platforms.

 - prepare files in the best form for typesetting